How to Play

 Income Sources

-• Contract Completion: Immediate payments when you fulfill contract requirements
+• Contract completion: immediate payment when you fulfill contract requirements.

 Major Expenses